futuretap/InAppSettingsKit/README.md

 Depending on your project it might be needed to make some changes in the startup code of your app.
 Your app has to be able to reconfigure itself at runtime if the settings are changed by the user.
 This could be done in a `-reconfigure` method that is being called from `-applicationDidFinishLaunching` as well as in the delegate method `-settingsViewControllerDidEnd:` of `IASKAppSettingsViewController`.

-You may need to make two changes to your project to get it to compile:

-1. Add `MessageUI.framework` and
-2. Enable ARC for the IASK files.

-Both changes can be made by finding your target and navigating to the Build Phases tab.

-`MessageUI.framework` is needed for `MFMailComposeViewController` and can be added in the "Link Binary With Libraries" Section.
-Use the + icon.

-To enable ARC select all IASK* source files in the "Compile Sources" section, press Enter, insert `-fobjc-arc` and then "Done".

 iCloud sync
 ===========